 Jiayin Finance first adopted our 2016 Share Incentive Plan in September 2016, which allowed Jiayin Finance to grant share-based compensation awards to our founders, employees and officers to incentivize their performance and align their interests with ours.
 We account for compensation costs for all share options using a fair-value based method and recognize expenses in our consolidated statements of comprehensive income in accordance with U.S. GAAP.
 In September 2016 and October 2018, options to purchase 13,321,500 and 2,851,600 shares of Jiayin Finance were issued pursuant to the 2016 Share Incentive Plan to certain of our employees, respectively, among which 4,769,500 options were subsequently canceled.
 As of the date of the prospectus, 11,403,600 options are outstanding.
 In February 2019, we adopted a share incentive plan, or the 2019 Share Incentive Plan, which will become effective upon the completion of this offering.
-Upon completion of this offering, we will grant 45,614,400 options of Jiayin Group Inc. pursuant to the 2019 Share Incentive Plan to certain of our employees to replace the 11,403,600 options granted to such individuals and outstanding under the 2016 Share Incentive Plan, each four options under the 2019 Share Incentive Plan replacing one option under the 2016 Share Incentive Plan.
-All options granted under the 2016 Share Incentive Plan will be canceled upon grant of options under the 2019 Share Incentive Plan to replace such option.
-See "Management-Share Incentive Plans-2019 Share Incentive Plan."
+Upon completion of this offering, we will grant 45,614,400 options of Jiayin Group Inc. pursuant to the 2019 Share Incentive Plan to certain of our employees to replace the 11,403,600 options granted to such individuals and outstanding under the 2016 Share Incentive Plan, each four options under the 2019 Share Incentive Plan to replace such option.
+See "Management-Share Incentive Plans-2019 Share Incentive Plans-2019 Share Incentive Plan."